-There probably still is a need for online tools with a very low barrier to entry which are suited to the needs (and budgets) of smaller local and community museums.
+There is probably still a need for online tools with a very low barrier to entry which are suited to the needs (and budgets) of smaller local and community museums.
 This is the window of opportunity for the LoCloud project.
 The LoCloud project builds on past successful projects such as Europeana Local and CARARE and aims to bring the benefits of cloud computing to especially small- and medium-sized cultural institutions to aid them in aggregating their data to Europeana.
+The LoCloud project will also cooperate with other Europeana related projects especially Europeana Cloud.